fzyzcjy/flutter_smooth/packages/smooth_dev/README.md

 The documentaiton - https://fzyzcjy.github.io/flutter_smooth/, with usage, demo, benchmark, insights, and more.

+> **Note**
+> Feel free to create an [issue](https://github.com/fzyzcjy/flutter_smooth/issues) if you have any questions/problems.
+I usually reply quickly within minutes if not hours, except for sleeping :)

 ## Contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->